TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>riak_control.auth.mode</code>
 </td>
 <td>
-uthentication mode used for access to the admin panel.
+Authentication mode used for access to the admin panel.
 Options are
 <code>off</code> (which is the default) or <code>userlist</code>
 </td>
 <td>